-If the network contains critical devices that are too difficult to qualify using filters, you can add them to a group by individual hostname.
+It is better to use Additional Filters to qualify nodes for node groups.
+If the network contains critical devices that are too difficult to qualify using filters, add them to a group by individual hostname.
+Only add nodes to a node group by individual hostnames as a last resort.